Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: The (Co)homologies, in Individual Arities, of the Stable Operads

 The above result allows us to compute the non-equivariant (co)homology of the stable Barratt-Eccles operad.
-The result is that, non-equivariantly, the operads are simply zero (except that the unit is present in arity 1).
-Later, we shall contrast this with a result which shows that the equivariant (co)homologies, on the other hand, are highly non-trivial.
+The result is that, non-equivariantly, the (co)homologies are simply zero, except that the unit is present in arity one.
+Later, we shall contrast this with a result which shows that the equivariant (co)homologies, on the other hand, are highly non-trivial; see Proposition~\ref{prop:stablefreehom} and Remark~\ref{rmk:eqhomnontrivial}.

-\begin{Proposition} We have the following:
+\begin{Proposition} We have the following

 \end{Proposition}

 \begin{proof} We shall give a proof of the case of the chain operad; the case of the cochain operad follows by reindexing.
 By definition, $\mathpzc{E}_{\text{st}}(n)$ is the limit of the following tower: